Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

-For this scenario, the target object is placed at a greater distance from the robot, often in separate rooms or corridors.
-Without prior knowledge of the environment, the robot needs to perform real-time exploration, making this scenario more challenging than Scenario A. We select different objects and position them at various locations, resulting in 15 distinct target locations.
-As before, we perform three trials from similar starting positions for each target location to account for the stochastic nature of the LLM's outputs.
-Despite the increased complexity, our framework achieves a high success rate of over 91$\%$.
-The target object was placed at a larger distance from the robot, often located in separate rooms or corridors.
-Since the robot lacks prior knowledge of the environment, the LLM planner typically issued global exploration commands at the start, unlike in Scenario A. Through this exploration, the robot successfully navigated the environment to detect the target objects.
-Once detected, the LLM issued \textit{goto} commands to guide the robot to the target locations.
-Fig. \ref{fig:scenario-B} depicts an example of the robot's state during Scenario B, where it discovers a bag that is not initially visible from its starting position.
-After conducting a 360$^\circ$ scan, the LLM planner issues a global exploration command, as illustrated in Fig. \ref{fig:scenario-B}b.
-The robot then follows exploration frontiers and eventually detects the bag at the position shown in Fig. \ref{fig:scenario-B}c.
-At this point, the LLM planner issues a \textit{goto} command, enabling the robot to successfully navigate to the bag.
-An additional example of Scenario B, conducted in the larger 'Environment A' from Fig. \ref{fig:exp_env}, is presented in Fig. \ref{fig:scenario-B2}.
+\textbf{Scenario B.} In this scenario, the target object is placed farther from the robot, often in separate rooms or corridors.
+Without prior knowledge of the environment, the robot must explore in real time, making the task more challenging than Scenario A. We use different objects placed at 15 distinct target locations, performing three trials from similar starting positions for each location.
+Despite the increased complexity, the framework achieves a success rate of over 91\%.
+An example of Scenario B execution is shown in Fig.~\ref{fig:scenario-B2}, where the robot performs global exploration multiple times until it detects an office, enters it, and searches the room to successfully locate the target bag.